-Mayo Clinic hematologist, Angela Dispenzieri, M.D., discusses AL amyloidosis treatment including high-dose chemotherapy with stem cell transplantation.
+Mayo Clinic hematologist Angela Dispenzieri, M.D., discusses immunoglobulin light chain amyloidosis — also called AL amyloidosis — treatment, including high-dose chemotherapy with stem cell transplantation.

 How to treat AL amyloidosis (4:30)